Transigence/Beginning-Programming/readme.md

 At some point, you will choose a language in which to write your programs.
 Just like natural languages, programming languages have a grammar and a syntax.
 Unlike natural languages, they must be adhered to strictly.
 Human beings are not accustomed to the level of precision necessary to write programs, so often we will get frustrated because we didn't place one semi-colon or parenthesis in the right place, causing our program to fail to build or behave incorrectly once built.
 Understand that this is a universal experience.
 It gets better, but it never goes away.
 Experts still leave off semi-colons, and mismatch quotations and parentheses, and have to edit their source a few more times to get it to compile.

-### The Namespaces, Libraries and/or Modules
+### The Namespaces, Libraries, Modules and Assemblies

 >‟There are only two hard things in Computer Science: cache invalidation and naming things.”
 — Phil Karlton

 If you want to print to the console in C you will `#include <stdio.h>` and call `printf()`.
 If you want to print to the console with Python you will call the built-in function `print()` (or if you're still using Python 2 for some otherworldly reason, the keyword `print`).
 If you are using C#, you will `using System;` and call `Console.Write()` or `Console.WriteLine()` depending on exactly what behavior you want.
 In Java, you will `import java.io.*;` and call `System.out.print()` or `System.out.println()`.
 In JavaScript, you will call `console.log()`.

 There are many things like printing to the console that are common to many different languages, but they have different names and belong to different namespaces, and sometimes become available as a result of _include_ -ing or _import_ -ing or _using_ -ing certain headers or modules or assemblies.
-They usually work in similar and familiar ways, but you will need to become familiar with what your language calls things, and how the functions and objects on which you will be relying are organized and how you can include them in your program.
+Each language has a way to open files, manipulate strings, do higher math, etc. They usually work in similar and familiar ways, but for each language you learn you will need to become familiar with what your it calls things.
+You will need to learn how the functions and objects on which you will be relying are organized and how you can include them in your program.

 ### Programming Fundamentals